-Some of the benefits derived from living in this Village are zoning protection, a locally controlled police department, a Village level court system, six-day a week garbage collection, an outstanding Village park system (including a municipal golf course, 11 tennis courts, ball fields, playgrounds, and swimming pools), snow removal, and year round street repair and drainage maintenance.
-A resident may play golf at our municipal facility on a daily basis or as a yearly member.
+Some of the benefits derived from living in this Village are zoning protection, a locally controlled police department, a Village level Court system, six-day a week garbage collection, an outstanding Village park system (including a Golf course, 11 tennis courts, ball fields, playgrounds, and swimming pools), snow removal, and year round street repair and drainage maintenance.
+A resident may play golf at our Golf Course on a daily basis or as a yearly member.
 Women's and Men's golf club organizations exist for the planning of social events and tournaments throughout the year.
 A summer camp for young resident children is operated for a reasonable charge.

 Voting on a local level takes place at the Village Hall at 318 Lakeville Road, and voting for State and National levels usually takes place at the Village Courthouse located at 15 Vanderbilt Drive.
 Our Village lies in the 16th Assembly District, 7th Senate District, and 3rd Congressional District.

 Manhasset-Lakeville Fire Department protects our Village in times of need of their services.

 Manhasset-Lakeville Water District provides our Village with water, and tests the wells that feed our water supply.

 Our School District is District #7.
 We have one elementary school, Lakeville School; South Middle School; South Senior High School; and the Adult Education Center located in the confines of Lake Success.